joshbegley/nyt-latest/README.md

 https://nytimes.com/athletic/5829517/2024/10/09/nhl-goalie-salary-contract-swayman-shesterkin/

 **Wimbledon jettisons line judges for electronic line calling from 2025**\
-`It leaves the French Open as the only Grand Slam tournament not to use electronic line calling`\
+`It leaves the French Open as the only Grand Slam tournament using human eyes to determine whether a ball is in or out.`\
 https://nytimes.com/athletic/5830648/2024/10/09/wimbledon-line-judges-electronic-line-calling/

 **Chemistry Nobel Prize Recognizes Three Protein Researchers**\